Elizabeth Scott Flood

-Elizabeth Thorn Scott Flood (née Elizabeth Thorn; 1828–1867) was a 19th-century African American educator and activist in California.
-Scott Flood was a "colored school" teacher in Sacramento, California and later fought for equal education rights for all children in Oakland, California.
+Elizabeth Scott Flood (née Thorn; c.
+1828–1867) was a 19th-century African American educator and activist in California.
+Flood was a "colored school" teacher in Sacramento, California and later fought for equal education rights for all children in Oakland, California.

 Early life and education

-Elizabeth Thorn was born a free woman in 1828 in New York state.
+Elizabeth Thorn was born a freewoman in about 1828 in New York state.
 In New Bedford, Massachusetts, she received a good education, and married her first husband, Joseph Scott.

 In 1852, now Elizabeth Thorn Scott, she moved to California with her husband Joseph and settled in Placerville.
-Joseph worked as a gold miner and died shortly after their arrival, leaving Scott Flood alone to care for their son Oliver.
-Feeling that Placerville was not the adequate place for an African American widow and her young son, Scott Flood and Oliver moved to Sacramento, which had a sizable African American population.
+Joseph worked as a gold miner and died shortly after their arrival, leaving Scott alone to care for their son Oliver.
+Feeling that Placerville was not the adequate place for an African American widow and her young son, Scott and Oliver moved to Sacramento, which had a sizable African American population.

 Educator and activist

-Arriving in Sacramento, Scott Flood attempted to enroll Oliver in the local public school but was unable to do so since public schools did not accept African American students, not by law, but by tradition.
-Thus, with the help of the local African Methodist Episcopal (AME) church, Saint Andrews African Methodist Episcopal Church, in May 1854, Elizabeth Thorn Scott opened, at her home, a small private school for non-white children on Second Street, between M and N Streets.
-In the small private school, Scott Flood was the teacher and received a salary of $50 a month, which was paid by the parents of the students attending the school.
-Scott Flood's school initially had only African American students, but before long, she began to take in Native and Asian American students as well.
+Arriving in Sacramento, Scott attempted to enroll Oliver in the local public school but was unable to do so since public schools there did not accept African American students, not by law, but by tradition.
+Thus, with the help of the local African Methodist Episcopal (AME) church, Saint Andrews African Methodist Episcopal Church, in May 1854, Elizabeth Thorn Scott opened, at her home, a small private school for African-American children on Second Street, between M and N Streets.
+In the small private school, Scott was the teacher and received a salary of $50 a month, which was paid by the parents of the students attending the school.
+Scott's school initially had only African American students, but before long, she began to take in Native American and Asian American students as well.
 At that school, students were not only children.
 They ranged in age from four, to twenty nine years old.
-A few months later, the Sacramento school board decided to take over administration of the school but not to provide funding, and arrangement that Scott Flood accepted but without giving up her fight for equal rights for her students.
+A few months later, the Sacramento school board decided to take over administration of the school but did not provide funding, and arrangement that Scott accepted but without giving up her fight for equal rights for her students.